AdobeDocs/vsc-extensions/README.md

 This is a VS Code extension that enhances the built-in Markdown preview feaures with Adobe extensions to the Markdown specification.

-Currently this plugin extends the [CommonMark](https://spec.commonmark.org/) specification, which is slightly different from the Git-flavored Markdown described in the [Adobe Internal Authoring Guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/writing-essentials/markdown.html).
+Currently this plugin extends the [CommonMark](https://spec.commonmark.org/) specification, which is slightly different from the Git-flavored Markdown described in the [Adobe Contributor Guide](https://experienceleague.adobe.com/docs/contributor/contributor-guide/writing-essentials/markdown.html).

 ## Features